pjiocnic/study-guide-repo/my-aws-stories/[NET,VPC-ENDPNTS] My VPC Endpoints Roadmap .md

 # Topics

+1. When connection privatelink to NLB, how to path based routing ALB?
 1. How to reduce NAT changes by using VPC Endpoints
 2. How to configure NAT gateways for Availability Zone independence.
 2. How to Use AWS Trusted Advisor to check if your NAT gateways are configured with Availability Zone independence.